Delegation isn't something that comes naturally to most people.

 2. Establish Guidelines for Communication

 The second technique for efficient delegation is to set up communication guidelines with a tiered system.
-What I mean by that is, let your assistant know how you'd like to be communicated with based on the importance of the information.
+In other words, let your assistant know how you'd like to be communicated with based on the importance of the information.

 You're probably going to be communicating often by email.
 However, there are dozens of other communication options like Slack, text messages, phone calls, project management software notifications, and more.
 Establish early on your preferred tiers of escalation for communication.
 For instance, email may be what you choose for day-to-day communication and matters of typical urgency.
 However, if an important issue comes up that requires a fast response, you may ask your assistant to respond or use Slack, text messages, or phone calls.